Savannah Stargazing & Astronomy Report

 Heavy skyglow overhead.
 A few dozen stars and the brightest planets are accessible to the naked eye.

-• Beaufort County, South Carolina
+• Jasper County, South Carolina

 Direction